-David Klopp, Managing Director in the Cyber Risk practice of Kroll, recently spoke at the first session of PARIMA’s Confident Response Series 2021.
+David Klopp, who served as a managing director in Kroll’s Cyber Risk practice from 2018 to 2022, spoke at the Pan-Asia Risk & Insurance Management Association’s Confident Response Series 2021.
 The series aims to fine-tune incident response preparedness and help risk managers understand the latest tactics, techniques and procedures from the most successful cybercriminals, leading to deeper collaboration with business partners and mitigation of technical, legal and reputational risks.

 The first session titled, “Ransomware Untangled,” dove into the realities of responding to a ransomware attack and was held in collaboration with cyber insurance expert Andrew Taylor from Chubb.
 Together, David and Andrew covered the ramifications from data theft and extortion schemes, the challenges of a third-party attack reaching a firm, and the efficacy of ransomware preparedness assessments.